ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

 multiple WebTransport CONNECT requests, WebTransport data streams and WebTransport datagrams, all within a single flight.
-As those can arrive out of order, a WebTransport server could be put into a situation where it receives a stream or a datagram without a corrseponding session.
+As those can arrive out of order, a WebTransport server could be put into a situation where it receives a stream or a datagram without a corresponding session.
 Similarly, a client may receive a server-initiated stream or a datagram before receiving the CONNECT response headers from the server.